henri/spb/README.md

         ```

    - <b>MacOS</b>
-       - Brew or MacPorts are the reccomedned approaches to managing SPB dependencies on MacOS
+       - Brew or MacPorts are the recommend approaches to managing SPB dependencies on MacOS
            - MacOS pacakge managers
                - [Brew](https://brew.sh)
                  ```